One of the items I found among my father’s papers was the 1949 receipt for my parents’ first television set.

-The ads proclaimed that RCA televisions of the day featured a 52 inch screen.
+The ads proclaimed that RCA televisions of the day featured a 52-inch screen.
 I was surprised, I had always thought television screens of that era were tiny.
 A closer look at the ad revealed the screens were 52 square inches.

 The screens measured 6.5” x 8” and some companies did use the diagonal measurement we use today.
-That meant they were boasting their televisions had a 10 inch screen.
+That meant they were boasting their televisions had a 10-inch screen.
 It’s easy to see why RCA went with the square inch measurement.

 In an article about education in The Mount Pleasant News from September 22nd, 1945, an uncredited writer was apparently already concerned about the effect TV might have on children and asked, “What will happen when television operates in all homes all of every evening?”

-A “Black Walnut” ruler was so specific, it sent me off on another look around the internet.
+A “black walnut” ruler was so specific, it sent me off on another look around the internet.

 The entrepreneur who fashions these woody delights explains on the Etsy site that they are “For Novelty Purposes” and claims to be “super discrete”.
-One would hope so.
+One would certainly hope so.

 I would wager, that the writer who, back in 1945, suggested bringing the Black Walnut Ruler back into the classroom, would have found the Etsy site, at the very least, intriguing.

-Dad bought the television on Monday, June 13th.
+Dad bought the set on Monday, June 13th.
 TeleVision Guide (Later TV Guide) was launched the very next day.
 The previous week the Texaco Star Theatre with Milton Berle had debuted on NBC.
 The show had been a hit on radio during the war with Fred Allen as host, so that could have been the draw.

-The first live coverage of the Kentucky Derby and the Preakness had taken place the month before on CBS.
+It could have been sports.
+There was some boxing and the first live coverage of the Kentucky Derby and the Preakness had taken place the month before on CBS.

 In the end, I suspect the real reason dad bought a television was, it was new technology and it fascinated him.
 He was buying computer equipment well into his eighties.
 He loved that kind of thing.